zulip/zulip/templates/zerver/help/index.md

 * [Pin a stream](/help/pin-a-stream)
 * [Change the color of a stream](/help/change-the-color-of-a-stream)
 * [Message a stream by email](/help/message-a-stream-by-email)
-* Convert a group PM to a private stream (not implemented)

 ## Notifications
 * [Mute a stream](/help/mute-a-stream)